 We work with our clients to develop a variety of question topics, then we decide which question format will best provide an objective analysis.

 While the main purpose of the survey is to determine customer segments, you can also ask questions around Net Promoter Score (NPS), customer service satisfaction, product quality, etc. These factors can reveal a lot about what is or isn’t working optimally today.
 For instance, we recently proved for an OEM that customers who agree to inventory integration are among the most satisfied customers for the firm.
-They experienced less inventory issues and were generally more satisfied with product quality, too.
+They experienced fewer inventory issues and were generally more satisfied with product quality.
 The firm used this insight to expand efforts into growing their managed inventory service.

 In the end, the content of customer segmentation questions should be prioritized based on the most important things you must learn from this survey.
 Most of our surveys include 30 to 60 questions to avoid respondent fatigue.
 And yes, people take the time to fill them out—especially when motivated with an incentive!